How to Get Asphalt Off Shoes

 Step 3.
 Use a Softener

 If the tar has left your shoe feeling stiff, you can use a softener to help soften the material.
 There are many different types of softeners on the market, but you can also use something as simple as Vaseline.
 Apply a small amount of softener to the area of your shoe that is covered in tar.
+Allow the softener to sit for a few minutes before wiping it away with a cloth.
+If you don’t have a softener on hand, you can also try using olive oil.
+Apply a small amount of olive oil to the tar-covered area of your shoe and let it sit for a few minutes.

 Step 4.
 Use a Solvent

+You can try using a solvent if the tar is still not coming off your shoe.
+There are many different types of solvents on the market, so you may need to experiment with a few to find the one that works best.
 Apply the solvent to a clean cloth and rub it over the tar on your shoe.
 You may need to let the solvent sit on the tar for a few minutes before wiping it away.
 Be sure to read the instructions on the solvent before using it.
 Some solvents are flammable and should not be used near an open flame.

 Step 5.
 Other Cleaning Options

 If you still have trouble getting the tar off your shoe, you can try using WD-40 or nail polish remover.
 Apply a small amount of either substance to a clean cloth and rub it over the stained area.
 You may need to repeat this process a few times to get the tar to lift off completely.
 You can also try using a pumice stone to scrub the tar off your shoes.
-Be sure to test any cleaning method on a small inconspicuous area of your shoe first to make sure it will not damage the material.
+Be sure to test any cleaning method on a small, inconspicuous area of your shoe first to make sure it will not damage the material.

 Use Wd-40

 Step 6.
-Use store-bought Products
+Use Store-bought Products

+If you are still having trouble getting the tar off your shoe, several store-bought products can help.
+There are many different brands of tar and asphalt removers, such as Multi-Use Product, Goo Gone, and Terminator.
 To use these products, follow the instructions on the label.
 Most products will require you to apply the remover to a cloth and then rub it onto the affected area.
 After a few minutes, the tar should start to lift off of the shoe.
 Once the tar is gone, be sure to wipe away any leftover residue with a clean cloth.

-Tips and Warnings on How to Get Asphalt Off Shoes
+Tips and Warnings on How to Get Asphalt Off Shoes:

 Tips: